Once Upon a Time: A Floating Opera

 Once Upon a Time: A Floating Opera is a novel by American writer John Barth, published in 1994.
-A character named John Barth and his female companion set sail on Chesapeake Bay on the 500th anniversary of Columbus's discovery of America and are unexpectedly caught in a tropical storm.
+A character named John Barth and his female companion set sail on the Chesapeake Bay on the 500th anniversary of Columbus's discovery of America and are unexpectedly caught in a tropical storm.
 While trying to find his way out of the Maryland marshes, Barth comes across a "metaphysical zone" in which he encounters scenes and characters from his previous novels.
 The title references Barth's first novel, The Floating Opera (1956).